Basis

 ...

-The compiler then resolves aliases like below:
+The compiler then resolves aliases as follows:

 ↓